slowernews/wisdom-tldr/README.md

 > *'A real Dj has to know how to clear the floor.
 To know the worse it can happen and how to come back'*

+> *'An expert is someone who knows some of the worst mistakes that can be made in his subject, and how to avoid them.' -- Werner Heisenberg*

 > *'Masters are able to ask the kinds of simple questions that most people pass over.'*

+> *'The master has failed more times than the beginner has ever tried.' -- Stephen McCraine*

 > *'The very desire to find shortcuts makes you eminently unsuited for any kind of mastery.'*

-> *'An expert is someone who knows some of the worst mistakes that can be made in his subject, and how to avoid them.' -- Werner Heisenberg*

 > *'You want to learn every aspect of that subject, you are expected to be a pro.
 There is no place for a prima donna.'*

+> *'If you aren’t growing you’re dying.' -- Tony Robbins*

 <!-- You must have control over your work and you must enjoy it in order to be successful at it in the long term. -->